-Our inventory balance was \$21.6 million as of July 3, 2011, compared with \$21.8 million as of June 27, 2010.
+Our inventory balance was \$26.6 million as of June 30, 2012, compared with \$21.6 million as of July 3, 2011.
 We value our inventory at lower of cost or market.
 Cost is computed using standard cost, which approximates actual cost, on a first-in, first-out basis.
-We provide inventory allowances based on excess and obsolete inventories determined primarily by future demand forecasts.
-The allowance is measured as the difference between the cost of the inventory and market based upon assumptions about future demand and charged to the provision for inventory, which is a component of cost of sales.
+We provide inventory allowances based on excess and obsolete inventories determined primarily by the age of inventory.
 At the point of the loss recognition, a new, lower-cost basis for that inventory is established, and subsequent changes in facts and circumstances do not result in the restoration or increase in that newly established cost basis.
 Any written down or obsolete inventory subsequently sold has not had a material impact on gross margin for any of the periods disclosed.
-Inventory write-downs charged to cost of product revenue were \$2.2 million in fiscal 2011, \$1.9 million in fiscal 2010 and \$2.3 million in fiscal 2009.
+Inventory write-downs charged to cost of product revenue were \$1.1 million in fiscal 2012, \$2.2 million in fiscal 2011 and \$1.9 million in fiscal 2010.